 Wine Spectator2014 vintage

-Claret is the British-inspired name for an elegant red blend of classic Bordeaux varietals, in this case Merlot, Malbec and Cabernet Sauvignon.
-This blend is juicy and expressive with layered aromas of cranberry, cherry cola and currants merging with vibrant flavors of dark red berries and spices.
-The creamy entry finishes smooth yet structured.
+Claret is the British-inspired name for an elegant red blend of classic Bordeaux varietals, in this case Merlot, Malbec, Cabernet Sauvignon and a touchof Petit Verdot.
+This expresssive blend shows off flavors and aromas of cherry compote, dark red berries and warm baking spices.
+The silky entry finishes smooth yet structured.

 An excellent companion to roast beef, boeuf bourguignon, grilled or roasted lamb, aged Cheddar and blue cheese.

 GRAPES: 52% Merlot, 26% Malbec, 19% Cabernet Sauvignon, 3% Petit Verdot

 - A classic claret (Bordeaux) blend of up to five different grapes.

 - Matured for 16 months in French oak barrels for a complex flavor

 Sonoma County extends over 60,000 acres of vineyards and includes 15 unique AVAs, including Sonoma Coast, Sonoma Mountain, Sonoma Valley, Alexander Valley, Bennett Valley, Carneros, Chalk Hill, Dry Creek Valley, Green Valley, Knights Valley, Rockpile and Russian River Valley.
 More than 50 grape varieties are planted in vineyards owned by over 750 growers and 260 wineries.
 Maritime-influenced conditions make this area notably cooler than Napa, further inland, and a multitude of beneficial soil types make Sonoma County a prime area for high quality wine growing.